nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 - Login into the Nginx One Console
 - Add Nginx OSS and Nginx Plus containers to your inventory
-- Explore and review the Nginx and OS Versions
+- Explore and review the Nginx Versions
 - Explore and review the Linux OS Versions
 - Explore and review the TLS Certificates
 - Explore and review the Security CVEs